Hard and soft C: Italian loanwords

 The original spellings and pronunciations of Italian loanwords have mostly been kept.
 Many English words that have been borrowed from Italian follow a distinct set of pronunciation rules corresponding to those in Italian.
 The Italian soft c pronunciation is //tʃ// (as in cello and ciao), while the hard c is the same as in English.
 Italian orthography uses ch to indicate a hard pronunciation before e or i, analogous to English using k (as in kill and keep) and qu (as in mosquito and queue).

 In addition to hard and soft c, the digraph sc represents //ʃ// or, if between vowels, //ʃʃ// when followed by e or i (as in scena or sciarpa with //ʃ//, crescendo and fascia with //ʃʃ//).
 Meanwhile, sch in Italian always represents //sk//, not //ʃ//, but English-speakers commonly pronounce it as //ʃ//, perhaps in part due to familiarity with the German pronunciation; thus bruschetta often is realized not with the //k// of Italian //brusˈketta//, but with //ʃ//.
 Italian uses cc to indicate the geminate //kk// before a, o, u or //ttʃ// before e or i.
 English does not have geminate phonemes, so loanwords with soft cc that are pronounced with //ttʃ// in Italian, such as cappuccino, are normally pronounced in English with the geminate simplified: //ˌkæpəˈtʃinoʊ//.

 Suffixation issues

 Rarely, the use of unusual suffixed forms to create neologisms occurs.
 For example, the words ace and race are both standard words but adding -ate or -age (both productive affixes in English) would create spellings that seem to indicate hard c pronunciations (acate and racage).
 Potential remedies include altering the spelling to asate and rasage, though no standard conventions exist.

 Replacement with k

-Sometimes k replaces c, ck, or qu, as a trope for giving words a hard-edged or whimsical feel, in addition to enabling the copyright of commercial names.
+Sometimes k replaces c, ck, or qu, as a trope for giving words a hard-edged or whimsical feel, in addition to enabling the trademarking of commercial names.
 Examples include the Mortal Kombat franchise and product names such as Kool-Aid and Nesquik.
 More intensely, this use of k has also been used to give extremist or racist connotations.
 Examples include Amerika or Amerikkka (where the k is reminiscent of German and the totalitarian Nazi regime and the racist Ku Klux Klan, respectively).